robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_06/notes_week_06.md

   - **Returning PC-wise:** When `jal` executes, it calculates the address of the *very next instruction* following the `jal` call (which is mathematically `PC + 4` bytes) and saves it into the `$ra` register.
   - To **return** from the procedure, your function invokes `jr $ra` (Jump Register computation).
 This directly copies the stored `PC + 4` address from `$ra` back into the `PC` register, seamlessly returning control to the exact instruction that follows your original function call.

+## 7. Advanced Topic: Pipelining Teaser
+As we close out our discussion of the single-cycle processor, let's look ahead.
+In **Chapter 4** of our textbook, we will introduce the **pipelined processor** as the successor to both the single-cycle and multi-cycle processor designs to massively increase performance.

+The following questions tease some of the performance optimizations and mechanical changes we will explore under a pipelined architecture:

+**Topic Question 1: When a procedure returns to the place in the MIPS assembly program it branched from, where does the PC point right before returning?**

+**Answer:** When a procedure returns to the place in the MIPS assembly program it branched from, it relies on the return address that was saved when the procedure was initially called.
+Here is exactly where the Program Counter (PC) points throughout this process:

+*   **During the initial call:** When the caller uses the `jal` (jump and link) instruction to branch to the procedure, the CPU automatically saves the address of the *next* instruction (the one immediately following the `jal` call) into the `$ra` (return address) register.
+*   **Right before returning:** To return, the procedure uses the `jr $ra` (jump register) instruction.
+As your professor explained in the lecture, by the time the CPU loads this `jr $ra` instruction into the Instruction Register (IR) to execute it, the hardware has already automatically incremented the PC by 4.
+Therefore, right before the return jump actually executes, the PC is technically pointing to the memory address immediately following the `jr $ra` instruction.
+*   **Executing the return:** The `jr $ra` instruction then executes, replacing the PC's current value with the contents of `$ra`, which successfully jumps the execution flow back to the caller's next instruction.

+**Topic Question 2: Immediately right after a branch or a jump instruction what is the relative value of the PC?
+Is the answer the same for a jump and a branch?**

+**Answer:** Immediately after a branch or jump instruction is fetched by the processor, the hardware automatically increments the Program Counter (PC).
+Therefore, the relative value of the PC during the execution of that instruction is **PC + 4**, meaning it points to the memory address of the very next instruction.
+Because the PC is already pointing to this next instruction, the instruction immediately following the branch or jump is said to be in the **"branch delay slot"**.

+**Is the answer the same for a jump and a branch?**

+Yes, the actual value held in the PC register at that exact moment is exactly the same (`PC + 4`) for both branch and jump instructions.
+However, **how they use this `PC + 4` value to calculate where to go next is fundamentally different**:

+*   **Branches use PC-relative addressing:** For conditional branches (like `beq` or `bne`), the processor calculates the target destination by taking the 16-bit offset provided in the instruction, sign-extending it, shifting it left by 2 bits, and **adding it to the full `PC + 4` value**.
+This means a branch is strictly relative to the instruction immediately following it.
+*   **Jumps use pseudodirect addressing:** For unconditional jumps (like `j` or `jal`), the processor calculates the target destination by taking the 26-bit address field from the instruction, shifting it left by 2 bits, and **concatenating it with the upper 4 bits of the `PC + 4` value**.
+It does not add the jump address to the PC; it directly replaces the lower 28 bits of the PC.

+*(Note: The Jump Register (`jr`) instruction acts differently from the standard jump.
+It simply replaces the PC with the absolute 32-bit address stored in a specified register, entirely ignoring the current PC value for its destination calculation).*

+**Topic Question 3: I thought the PC change was PC+8, not PC+4.**

+**Answer:** You are thinking of a very specific and important scenario: **saving the return address during a procedure call**.

+You are absolutely correct that **`PC + 8`** is used, but it is used specifically by "and Link" instructions like **`jal`** (Jump and Link) and **`bal`** (Branch and Link) to set the return address, rather than to calculate the jump destination.

+Here is why `PC + 8` is used in that context:

+**The Branch Delay Slot**
+In the MIPS architecture, to keep the pipeline running efficiently, the processor always executes the instruction immediately following a branch or jump (this is called the **branch delay slot**).

+If your `jal` (Jump and Link) instruction is located at the current `PC`, here is what happens:
+1. **`PC + 4`**: This is the address of the instruction in the delay slot.
+Because it executes immediately after the jump regardless of what happens, you *do not* want your procedure to return here (otherwise it would run the delay slot instruction twice).
+2. **`PC + 8`**: This is the address of the instruction immediately *after* the delay slot.
+This is the true next step in your program where execution should resume once the procedure finishes.

+**How the Hardware Handles It**
+Because of this, when a `jal` (Jump and Link) or `bal` (Branch and Link) instruction executes, the hardware automatically stores **`PC + 8`** into register `$ra` (register 31, the Return Address register).

+So, to summarize the distinction:
+* **`PC + 4`** is the value the processor uses to calculate where a relative branch is *going*.
+* **`PC + 8`** is the value the processor saves in `$ra` so it knows where to *return* after a procedure call.

+**Topic Question 4: The concept of the delay slot specifically is covered in Chapter 4 of our textbook, during the discussion of pipelined CPU design.
+Correct?**

+**Answer:** Yes, you are exactly correct.
+The concept of the delay slot is covered in Chapter 4 of your textbook (*Computer Organization and Design*), specifically during the discussions on pipelined CPU design and how to handle control hazards.

+The textbook notes that a "delayed branch" redefines how a branch works: the hardware always executes the instruction immediately following the branch (the instruction in the **delay slot**), and the actual branching effect is delayed until the second instruction following the branch.
+The compiler is tasked with trying to schedule a useful instruction into this delay slot, though this becomes harder in modern, deeply pipelined processors.

+Additionally, another one of your course texts, *See MIPS Run*, goes into even more detail on this topic, categorizing delay slots as "Programmer-Visible Pipeline Effects".
+It highlights two specific types of delay slots that programmers (or assemblers) must manage:
+*   **Branch delay slot:** The instruction position immediately following a branch, which executes even if the branch is taken.
+*   **Load delay slot (in earlier MIPS CPUs):** The instruction position immediately following a load (`lw`), which must not attempt to use the data that was just loaded because the pipeline hasn't finished retrieving it from memory yet.

+In both cases, if the compiler or programmer cannot find a useful, independent instruction to fill the delay slot, they must insert a "do-nothing" `nop` instruction to ensure the pipeline executes correctly.

 ---
 [ &larr; back to syllabus](/courses/ece251/2026/ece251-syllabus-spring-2026.html) [ &larr; back to notes](/courses/ece251/2026/ece251-notes.html)